HenryKiprotich/HenryKiprotich/README.md

 ---
 ## 🔧 What I Focus On

-- Engineering backend and enterprise integration components using **.NET (C#)** for core business and service logic
+- Designing and developing enterprise systems using .NET(C#), JavaScript/TypeScript and SQL
+- Building and maintaining production-aware applications with attention to performance, security, and maintainability
+- Database modeling, design, implementation, optimization, and administration for transactional and operational workloads
-- Bridging application development with infrastructure and platform operations to support production-ready systems
+- Working across application, infrastructure, and platform layers to support end-to-end system reliability
-- Deploying and managing workloads across **virtualized and containerized environments**
+- Deploying and managing workloads in virtualized and containerized environments
-- Designing and improving automation pipelines for deployments, configuration management, and operational workflows
 - Supporting system and platform workflows using **Python for automation, orchestration, and operational intelligence tasks**
+- Understanding networking, identity, and security configurations required for enterprise systems
 - Enhancing system reliability through monitoring, logging, health checks, and observability practices
 - Maintaining clear technical documentation, standard operating procedures (SOPs), and operational runbooks
 ---

 ## 📫 Let’s Connect